 What will happen to the results?
-How will they be fed into other discussions held by other groups?
+Howwwill thap ybbe fed into other ddiscussions hadd by other groups?

-By what mechanism will all these conversations be pulled together--deepened, enriched?
+By what mechanism will all these conversations be pulled together-deepened, enriched?

 How will communal consensus be reached such that stakeholders feel that they have been part of the process and part of the whole?